 You might be thinking that your mail account is completely safe and secure with Google Apps and it is obvious to assume your safety and security if you are using some kind of services from the company like Google.

-But still you should be very sure about the safety & security of business mail accounts even you purchased Google Apps for Work, however, the service is designed to provide a balanced user experience and security but not focused primarily on email security.
+But still, you should be very sure about the safety & security of business mail accounts even you purchased Google Apps for Work, however, the service is designed to provide a balanced user experience and security but not focused primarily on email security.

-First you need to login to your account from where you have purchased the domain.
-The UI and options varies with different registrar, so just find out DNS setting and look for these three TXT record if its already there or not.
+First, you need to login to your account from where you have purchased the domain.
+The UI and options vary with a different registrar, so just find out DNS setting and look for these three TXT record if it’s already there or not.

-If you find these records in you DNS setting it means your Google Apps for Work Email is secure & safe from phishing and spoofing.
-But if the records are not there then you should make these DNS changes to secure you Email.
-Premium Google Apps for Work subscriber can contact to Google, they are providing 24×7 chat and phone call support for premium customer. (still if you wanted to do it by yourself you can follow the following steps)
+If you find these records in your DNS setting it means your Google Apps for Work Email is secure & safe from phishing and spoofing.
+But if the records are not there then you should make these DNS changes to secure your Email.
+Premium Google Apps for Work subscriber can contact Google, they are providing 24×7 chat and phone call support for the premium customer. (still, if you wanted to do it by yourself you can follow the following steps)

-Those who has limited or basic version of Google Apps for Work account and doesn’t have support access can follow the following process to add these DNS records.
+Those who have limited or basic version of Google Apps for Work account and doesn’t have support access can follow the following process to add these DNS records.

 Before jumping to DNS changes you need to keep all data ready.